dhenwood/Room-Monitor/README.md

 ## Setup
 The **Remote Monitoring** license key is **required** to be installed on the endpoint.
 The Remote Monitoring feature allows an administrator to monitor a room from the endpoint's web interface by getting snapshots from the camera sources connected to the endpoint.
 To purchase this license, the top level part code required is "**L-TP-RM**", after which you select the appropriate item for the respective device it will run on.

+As mentioned above, the Python script needs to run on a server that has direct access to the Cisco video device.
+It needs to be able to initiate HTTP POST/GET requests to the device.

+Once the Macro is installed on the Cisco video device, lines 3, 4, 5 and 6 will need to be updated to reflect the local username and password for the device along with the Webex Bearer token and Space ID.

+For the Python script, you will need to create an account on Google Vision.
+Once done, you will be able to obtain a token and update line 40 to include the key.
+Alternate object detection services or Python libraries could equally be used instead.